ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 [Users that utilize a corporate or enterprise single sign-on ID to log in to {{site.data.keyword.cloud_notm}}](/docs/account?topic=account-federated_id) are called federated identities.
 The single sign-on (SSO) provider acts as identity provider (IdP).
 A great advantage of utilizing federated identities is that [users do not need new credentials to use {{site.data.keyword.cloud_notm}} and continue to use their companies' IdP for authentication](/docs/account?topic=account-account-getting-started#signup-federated).

-ederated identities can be used in two ways
+federated identities can be used in two ways, add a user to the account or have the user log in through a TP

 [perform operations work in the console under the umbrella of a trusted profile](/docs/account?topic=account-federated_id&interface=ui#login_console_trustedprofile)